-- A simple, easy way to assess the ambition of the commitment is through the instrument/outcome balance.
-A commitment is judged to be increasingly ambitious if its contains: - 1.
-An instrument only, defined as a measure under the member government's direct control, i.e., the first order compliance of Kokotsis 1999 and Von Furstenberg and Daniels before, e.g., new budget, program, personnel assigned).
-In this case a government is bound to do something under its direct control but not bound to do (enough of it or other things) to reach a specified goal. - 2.
-An outcome only, identifying the (welfare) outcome sought that lies beyond the member government's direct control (e.g., reducing inflation, raising growth by 2% above trend), i.e., the welfare outcome of Von Furstenberg and Daniels.
-Such commitments tell the government the goal but not how to reach it, giving it the freedom to do so as it pleases and allowing each member to do it differently, according the national circumstances.
-Reaching the goal will depend on the behaviour of outside actors, who may be inspired by the collective commitment itself or the members' behaviour, even though they are not controlled by it. - 3.
-An instrument and outcome, obliging the member to use a specified instrument to reach a specified outcome.
-The member is thus double bound. - Commitments may take the form of an extended causal chain, saying we will do this, in order to do that, in order to do or get something else etc. This does not automatically been that both and instrument and outcome is included.
-For example, if they commit to raising growth 2% above trend in order to create more jobs and bring democracy and peace, the causal chain consists entirely of outcome i.e., things nor under the member government direct control.
+A simple, easy way to assess the ambition of the commitment is through the instrument/outcome balance.
+A commitment is judged to be increasingly ambitious if it contains:

+- · An instrument only, defined as a measure under the member government's direct control, i.e., the first-order compliance of Kokotsis 1999 and von Furstenberg and Daniels before (e.g., new budget, program, personnel assigned).
+In this case a government is bound to do something under its direct control but not bound to do (enough of it or other things) to reach a specified goal. - · An outcome only, identifying the (welfare) outcome sought that lies beyond the member government's direct control (e.g., reducing inflation, raising growth by 2% above trend), i.e., the welfare outcome of von Furstenberg and Daniels.
+Such commitments tell the government the goal but not how to reach it, allowing each member to do so differently, according national circumstances.
+Reaching the goal will depend on the behaviour of outside actors, who may be inspired by the collective commitment itself or the members' behaviour, even though they are not controlled by it. - An instrument and outcome, obliging the member to use a specified instrument to reach a specified outcome.
+The member is thus double bound.

+Commitments may take the form of an extended causal chain, saying we will do this, in order to do that, in order to do or get something else etc. This does not automatically mean that both an instrument and outcome is included.
+For example, if they commit to raising growth 2% above trend in order to create more jobs and bring democracy and peace, the causal chain consists entirely of outcome i.e., things not under the member government's direct control.
 The key test of the difference between instrument and outcome is the direct control of the committing government.
 If G20 members commit to increasing contributions to the FSB so that it can engage in accountability reviews, because the FSB as an international organization is directly control by G20 members, it is still an instrument.